 In the current term, gross profit declined due to a decrease in net sales.
-However, this was more than offset by a decrease in advertising expenses and personnel expenses (for part-time and other non-regular employees) among selling and administration expenses, which resulted in positive operating income.
+However, this was more than offset by a decrease in advertising expenses and personnel expenses (for part-time and other nonregular employees) among selling, general and administrative expenses, which resulted in positive operating income.